 Once you get off the cable car, there are a couple short trails providing different viewpoints.
 While a clear day will offer the best views, you can still usually enjoy the spectacular sight of a cloud inversion when it's overcast.

 Live Like a Local in Garachico

 Located on the northern coast, this quaint little town is often overlooked by visitors, so it’s retained more of an authentic culture.
 A couple hours here will allow you to grab a bite and walk around the colorful town.
 In an afternoon, you can do that plus learn about the town’s history at the convent-turned-museum Ex-Convento de San Francisco.
 Don't forget to allocate some time to exploring the volcanic coves, natural pools that were formed from lava after a volcanic eruption.
 If you’re up for a brief hike, take the pathway from Plaza de la Libertad up the hill to an overlook where you'll be treated to a bird's-eye view of Garachico's rainbow buildings and coastline.

 Explore the Historic Town of La Orotava

-La Orotava is one of the oldest towns in Tenerife, and it was once the home of some of the island's wealthiest residents, which is evident from the beautiful architecture and mansions.
-One example is the famous Casa de los Balcones (house of the balconies), which as its name implies, is a mansion with gorgeous balconies overlooking the cobblestone streets below.
-Another scenic site to visit in the town is the Jardines del Marquesado de la Quinta Roja, an area of walkways through lush, beautiful gardens.
-There’s also a botanic garden where you can see a Dragon Tree.
+La Orotava is one of the oldest towns in Tenerife, once housing some of the island's wealthiest residents.
+Its old-timey stateliness is evident when you walk in the shadow of its grand and colorful mansions.
+An example?
+The famous Casa de los Balcones ("house of the balconies"), with its gorgeous, wrought iron-surrounded platforms overlooking the cobblestone streets below.
+Another scenic site is the Jardines del Marquesado de la Quinta Roja, an area of walkways through lush, beautiful gardens.
+There’s also a botanic garden where you can see a very Tenerifian dragon tree.

 Escape to the Mountain Village of Masca